Zuchini1234/King-County-Business-Case-Project-Mod-2/README.md

 ## Introduction

-The purpose of this project is to analyze housing in King County, Washington; specifically, to se whether we can identify which features of a house in King County are most indicative of its price.
+The purpose of this project is to analyze housing in King County, Washington; specifically, to see whether we can identify which features of a house in King County are most indicative of its price.
 To do see we will primarily be using linear regression (more on that below) through various Python libraries.

 ## What is Linear Regression: